 - Have your blood pressure checked often.
 Talk with your doctor.

 - Venlafaxine extended-release tablets may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are taking venlafaxine extended-release tablets.

-- Lab tests, including blood pressure and blood cholesterol levels, may be performed while you use venlafaxine extended-release tablets.
+- Lab tests may be performed while you use venlafaxine extended-release tablets.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.